halftheory/InfiniteLivez-Video-Performer/instructions.md

 ## 2. First Boot
 - Connect all devices to your raspberrypi and power on.
 A screen is not needed at this stage.
-- Enable internet sharing on your machine: System Preferences > Sharing > Internet Sharing > From: Wi-Fi, To: Ethernet.
+- Enable internet sharing on your local machine: System Preferences > Sharing > Internet Sharing > From: Wi-Fi, To: Ethernet.
 - Terminal: `ssh pi@raspberrypi.local`
 - Password: `raspberry`